 Plus a mini email course that gives you short, actionable tips for keeping your garden alive.

-What insects eat Brussel sprouts?
+What insects eat Brussels sprouts?
 (And what do I do about it?)

 One of the things that make Brussel sprouts so difficult to grow is that so many bugs like to eat them!
 Flea beetles, slugs, aphids, and more all love to get into them.
-It’s also frustrating, because of the way Brussel sprouts leaves overlap each other.
+It’s also frustrating because of the way Brussels sprouts leaves overlap each other.
 Once the bugs get in they can’t really get out, and it’s very difficult to get rid of them.

 The only downside of preventing bugs this way is that you need to make the hoops really tall.
 Mine were only about 2-3 feet tall, which was not nearly enough.
 Now I make them at least 4 feet tall, so I can keep them on through most of the bad bug pressure.